aptos-labs/aptos-core/developer-docs-site/docs/nodes/local-testnet/using-cli-to-run-a-local-testnet.md

 Enter your private key as a hex literal (0x...)
 [Current: None | No input: Generate new key (or keep one if present)]
 ```

-This will create a new account and fund it with the default amount of coins
+This will create a new account and fund it with the default amount of coins, as shown below:

 ```bash
 No key given, generating key...
 Account 7100C5295ED4F9F39DCC28D309654E291845984518307D3E2FE00AEA5F8CACC1 doesn't exist, creating it and funding it with 10000 coins